unrealsync/unrealsync/README.md

-                              ; this option can be used if you want to copy them once in some folder and then just use pre-installed version compression = false ; (optional) turn off ssh compression, if you have really fast connection (like 1 GBit/s) and unrealsync becomes CPU-bound disabled = true ; (optional) temporarily disable the specified host and skip synchronization with it
+                              ; this option can be used if you want to copy them once in some folder and then just use pre-installed version compression = false ; (optional) turn off ssh compression, if you have really fast connection (like 1 GBit/s) and unrealsync becomes CPU-bound disabled = true ; (optional) temporarily disable the specified host and skip synchronization with it send-queue-size-limit = 1000000000 ; (optional) limit send queue size in bytes.
+Changes are firstly put into log ; from which synchronisation to each server begins thus log may grow too much ; if synchronisation to server is slow.
+To prevent overgrowing log file unrealsync ; will restart sync
 ```

 Config example